 Pan back on the big picture and there’s good reason mascara has been a tough category to crack for green chemists.
 First, there’s the aforementioned issue of preservatives—crucial in a formula that goes near the eyes but not insurmountable thanks to innovations in the field like caprylhydroxamic acid, a gentle anti-microbial preservative booster made from coconut oil, as well as a number of responsible synthetics with solid clinical research behind them and a long safety record.

 Then there’s the tricky subject of performance.
-In addition to a very high amount of pigment, mascara calls for what’s known as wetting agents: the two most common of these are silicones and petrochemical derivatives—which, to complicate matters, are on the blacklist of many clean brands.
+In addition to a very high amount of pigment, mascara calls for what’s known as wetting agents: the two most common of these are silicones and petrochemical derivatives—which, to complicate matters, are on the no list of many clean brands.
 Pioneering alternatives that could replace them—i.e., the kind that can turn a clean formula into an instant can't-live-without-it staple—have been relatively slim.

 “It’s challenging to get the performance, the wearability, and the clean ingredients in one package,” says Gucci Westman, who knew she wanted to develop a mascara that pushed the boundaries of what’s possible to her Westman Atelier line since day 1.
 Getting there, she admits, took far more work than she’d anticipated.
 After months of ‘no no no’ from the labs and nearly 20 tweaks to her base formula, she finally passed approval on Eye Love You, a serious plumping and volumizing formula that launches this week and stands up to any of the cultish luxury formulas she stocks in her professional kit.
 The brief?
 “I wanted ‘boom!’ lashes, and in one coat only,” she says.

 Featuring a noticeably short ingredients list to keep the formula as pure as possible, it contains plant-powered conditioners to improve the quality of the lashes.
 Sunflower, carnauba, and beeswaxes volumize lashes and give structure, while natural polysaccharides from larch trees provide hydration; chicory root extract acts as a thickener.
 “We’re always updating our ‘no list’ and looking for alternative ingredients,” explains Westman.
 “As you can tell, I don’t like to hear the word ‘No.’”